 In your efforts to correct your pool scaling problem, be careful not to lower your pool water in locations where the hydrostatic ground water pressure can damage your pool structure.

 There are pool chemicals available that can also help in the prevention of pool scale formation.

 Just check with your local pool supplier for assistance.

 Normally the use of pool chemicals that have a low pH level are often the choice in removing scale in swimming pools.
-So you see - there is a solution for every swimming pool problem.
-This include swimming pool scale.
+So, you see - there is a solution to every swimming pool problem.
+This includes swimming pool scale.

 Swimming pool scale is a pool problem that can be avoided.